Fictional Narrative Sentence Starters: Story Writing Scaffolds for Grades 3–5

 Personal narrative writing focuses on real-life experiences.
 Students reflect on something that actually happened to them.
 The emphasis is on feelings, personal growth, and meaningful moments.

-These starters guide reflection and help students organize real events in chronological order.
+Personal narrative sentence starters guide reflection and help students organize real events chronologically.
+For the full list, see personal narrative sentence starters.

 Fictional narrative writing, on the other hand, is based on imagination.
 Students create characters, invent conflicts, and design story plots.
 The emphasis is on story structure: setting, rising action, problem, climax, and resolution.